 Lauren Benson, Program Manager for Engagement, OHE, provided an overview of the NCDHHS Community and Partner Engagement (CPE) Initiative, highlighting the release of the CPE Guide and subsequent resources that have been disseminated, which focus on cultural humility, competency, and key engagement principles.
 Benson also reviewed the CPE Website traffic metrics over the last 25 weeks and shared the Office’s plans to create additional resources for both Department and community members.

 Deputy Secretary Debra Farrington provided updates on behalf of the Health Equity Portfolio (HEP) regarding transition planning, departmental updates, and key upcoming priorities.
 Deputy Secretary Farrington emphasized HEP’s focus on sustainability throughout the upcoming leadership transitions, and the importance of maintaining a dedicated staff.
-The Portfolio is currently working on their Transition Plan to ensure new administration is aware of HEP’s key priorities.
-Deputy Secretary Farrington also discussed priorities for the Office of Rural Health (ORH), including expanding their Loan Repayment and Telehealth Programs, as well as priorities for the Office of People, Culture, and Belonging (OPCB), which includes launching Employee Resource Groups and continuing to engage with community partners.
+The Portfolio is currently working on its Transition Plan to ensure new administration is aware of HEP’s key priorities.
+Deputy Secretary Farrington also discussed priorities for the Office of Rural Health (ORH), including expanding its Loan Repayment and Telehealth Programs, as well as priorities for the Office of People, Culture, and Belonging (OPCB), which includes launching Employee Resource Groups and continuing to engage with community partners.

 III.
 Discussion / Open Floor